DigitEgal/HF_Connection-Test/README.md

 **License**

-This project is free to use for everybody.
+This project is provided "as is" without any warranties, express or implied.
+It is not licensed for any particular use, and the creators disclaim any liability for its use.
+You are free to use, modify, and distribute the code, but you do so at your own risk.

 **Contributing**